kkabilank/ui.carousel/README.md

 **Note:** This is has a dependency with jQuery and jQuery UI.

 **Release Notes:** v1.0 Supports only Carousel effect with list of thumbnails or thumbnail size HTML blocks.
 We are working towards creating One page navigation and few more in upcoming versions.
+But either way it does not stop you from implementing for others, you can customize by overriding the CSS with your Carousel ID.

 # Plugins